Australian State and Territory Border Restrictions Update - COVID-19

 Australian Traveller: 100 Ways to Holiday Here This Year - SA

 Strict border closures of all WA boarders are in place, you cannot enter Western Australia without an exemption.
-The WA government has announced they will not reopen their boarders until at least August 8th, 2020.
+The WA government has announced they will not reopen their boarders until further notice.

 No one will be allowed into WA if they have been in, or have transited through, Victoria or New South Wales in the previous 14 days unless they meet new exemption requirements.